chasepatterson221/social-fatigue-in-parkinsons-wearables/README.md

 ## Overview

-This project looks at how Parkinson’s Disease (PD) might affect everyday social interaction.
-Instead of focusing on clinical symptoms like tremor or rigidity, I’m trying a different approach with the data that can be collected with SocialBit:
+This project explored how **Parkinson’s disease might affect everyday social interaction patterns** using wearable sensor data.

+Instead of focusing directly on clinical symptoms such as tremor or rigidity, I wanted to examine a different aspect of day-to-day experience:

-**What does social engagement actually look like day-to-day for someone with Parkinson’s?**
+> **What does social engagement actually look like throughout the day for someone with Parkinson’s disease?**

-To explore this, I’m using data from a SocialBit wearable device.
-The watch estimates when social interactions happen and tracks basic signals like movement and heart rate.
-The goal is to see whether interactions tend to be **continuous or broken up throughout the day**, and whether those patterns line up with changes in activity or physiological strain.
+I used data from a **SocialBit wearable**, which estimates social interactions while also collecting signals such as heart rate, movement, and activity state.

+The original goal was to determine whether social interactions appeared **continuous or fragmented throughout the day**, and whether those patterns were associated with changes in activity or physiological measurements.

-This is still an **ongoing project**, and the Parkinson’s dataset is currently being collected.
+The project ultimately became an exploration of both **behavioral patterns and the challenges of working with real-world wearable data**.

 ---